ryansheehy0/RS_Cheat_Sheets/Tools/new_git.md

 		- Most useful when your branch hasn't made it to the remote repository yet and you want to add your features to main.

 - **Merge commit** - A commit with two or more parents.
+- Merge conflicts?
+- Pushing, but someone has already pushed.

 ## [Reflog](#git)
 - **git reflog** - Shows everywhere head has pointed recently